 The last substance is by far the most interesting of the four.

 It is a unique type of amino acid called L-theanine.
-It is mainly found in the tea plant (Camellia sinensis) and is able to cross the blood-brain barrier.
+It is mainly found in the tea plant (Camellia sinensis).

 In humans, L-theanine increases the formation of brain waves called alpha waves, which are associated with alert relaxation.
 This is perhaps the main reason for the different, milder buzz that tea generates (

 Tea contains an amino acid called L-theanine, which increases the production of alpha waves in the brain.
 L-theanine, in combination with caffeine, may improve brain function.

 Tea may be a suitable alternative for those who are sensitive to the high amounts of caffeine in coffee.

-Due to the L-theanine and its effect on alpha waves in the brain, it may also be a better choice than coffee for those who need to concentrate for long periods of time.
+Due to the L-theanine and its effect on alpha waves in the brain, it may also be a better choice than coffee for those who need to concentrate for long periods.

 I personally feel pretty good when I drink tea (green tea, in my case).
 I feel relaxed, focused and don't get the excessively wired feeling that coffee tends to give me.

-However, I don't feel the same strong motivating effects of coffee, that kick that I get after drinking a strong cup.
+However, I don’t get the same strong motivating effects of coffee — the mental kick I get after drinking a strong cup.

-All in all, I believe that both tea and coffee have their upsides and downsides.
+All in all, I believe that both tea and coffee have their pros and cons.

-For me, tea looks like the best choice when doing work on the computer or studying, while coffee is better suited for physical endeavors like working out in the gym.
+For me, tea looks like the best choice when doing work on the computer or studying, while coffee is better suited for physical activities like working out.